From the April 25, 1997 Nugget

 This Blast from the Past appeared in the December 21, 1934, issue of the Nugget:

 At a most impressive ceremony on Saturday, December 9, the cornerstone of the new Helena High School [current Helena Middle School] building was laid.
 Mrs. Lyman, a member of our school board, dedicated the building.
 Mr. E. M. Hall, president of the school board, Mayor Bausch, and Miss Elizabeth Ireland, State Superintendent of Public Instruction, made speeches.
 The glee club sang one song and the band played a selection.
 In the cornerstone are the names of all the students, teachers, and those associated with the High School; also a copy of the Vigilante, the last issue of the Nugget, and the most recent issues of the Independent and the Record Herald.
 Many years hence, these things may be brought to light and cause much interest.
 Now that this formal ceremony has taken place, we all feel that our building “is.”
 Even the skeleton gives promise of great accomplishments that will take place within its walls, and gives a sense of freedom which has been sadly lacking these many years.

 In 1935 a major earthquake struck the area, damaging the building.
 Officials of the Great Northern and Northern Pacific Railroads offered the school district the use of their passenger coaches, moved onto specially built tracks.
 The school on wheels was used for two years, until the restoration of HHS was completed and 1000 students moved back in.
 The restoration cost $90,000.
 HHS was used until 1955, when it became the new junior high.

-The new high school was built on Montana Ave., once the site of the Chinese gardens.
-The new HHS is the same one students use today, although it has been added onto a lot.
+The new high school was built on Montana Avenue, once the site of the Chinese gardens.
+The new HHS is the same one students use today, although it has been added on to a lot.
 New plans have been made to enlarge HHS in order to fit the growing number of students.